MarRazane/Bike-Sharing-Time-Series-Forecasting-Project/README.md

 - `data/`: Directory to store the dataset files.
 - `notebooks/`: Jupyter notebooks containing data exploration, preprocessing, modeling, and evaluation.
-- `README.md`: This file providing an overview of the project.
+- `README.md`: This file provides an overview of the project.

 ## Requirements